-During processing, the water effluent from the plant, mainly consisting of bagacillo and floor washings, which are rich in BOD, will be taken to modern effluent treatment plant to reduce level of biological oxygen demand (B.O.D) to less than 30ppm and remove suspended matter.
-The ETP plant shall be designed for following parameters.
+During processing, the water effluent from the plant, mainly consisting of bagacillo and floor washings, which are rich in BOD, will be taken to modern effluent treatment plant with a designed capacity of 300 m^3/day capable of reducing the level of biological oxygen demand (B.O.D) to less than 30ppm and remove suspended matter.
 It shall perform as shown upon reaching steady state of its operation.
+The ETP shall have the following components: